p-m-p/slider/packages/docs/docs/guides/09-custom-effect.md

 It's possible to create your own custom effects for BoxSlider with an object that implements the slide [Effect interface](https://github.com/p-m-p/slider/blob/main/packages/slider/src/types.ts#L128).

-Considering an example where the slide visibility is controlled by the CSS `display` property the `initialize` method sets the initial display value of all slides and the `transition` method updates the display setting of the current and next slide so that the next slide is made visible.
+Considering an example where the slide visibility is controlled by the CSS `display` property, the `initialize` method sets the initial display value of all slides and the `transition` method updates the display setting of the current and next slide so that the next slide is made visible.